andimiller/blog/cv.md

 # Employment

+## Senior Software Engineer, Permutive, 2022 - Present

+- Worked on purely functional Scala microservices with the typelevel stack.
+- Worked in an agile team using scrum development practices.
+- Extended routing products to support new destinations.
+- Worked on redesigning insights products.

-## Senior Software Engineer, Meltwater UK, 2018 - Present
+## Senior Software Engineer, Meltwater UK, 2018 - 2022

 - Developed purely functional Scala microservices with the typelevel stack.
 - Worked in an agile team using scrum development practices.